Skip to content

 Nicola Sturgeon is a Scottish politician who served as First Minister of Scotland and Leader of the Scottish National Party (SNP) from 2014 to 2023.

-Sturgeon became a target of gender critical activists for her support of gender recognition reform.
+Sturgeon became a target of anti-transgender activists for supporting gender recognition reform.

 Background

-Nicola Ferguson Sturgeon was born on 19 July 1970 in Irvine.
-She joined the SNP in 1986.
-She earned a bachelor’s degree from University of Glasgow School of Law in 1992.
-She soon began working as a solicitor and holding leadership roles within SNP.
-She served as Deputy First Minister of Scotland from 2007 to 2014 under Alex Salmond, during which time she also served as Health Secretary.
-She was a key leader in SNP’s unsuccessful 2014 Scottish independence referendum campaign.
-She was sworn in a First Minister later that year.
+Sturgeon earned a bachelor’s degree from University of Glasgow School of Law in 1992, then began working as a solicitor and holding leadership roles within SNP.
+Sturgeon served as Deputy First Minister of Scotland from 2007 to 2014 under Alex Salmond, during which time Sturgeon also served as Health Secretary.
+Sturgeon was a key leader in SNP’s unsuccessful 2014 Scottish independence referendum campaign.
+Sturgeon was sworn in a First Minister later that year.

-She and former SNP CEO Peter Murrell began a relationship in 2003 and married in 2010.
+Sturgeon and former SNP CEO Peter Murrell began a relationship in 2003 and married in 2010.
 Both were arrested and questioned about SNP finances several weeks after Sturgeon resigned in 2023.
+They were released without charge pending further investigation.
+In 2024 Murrell was re-arrested and charged with embezzlement of party funds.
+In 2025 Police Scotland cleared Sturgeon of wrongdoing and confirmed Sturgeon was no longer under investigation.
+Sturgeon announced plans to retire.

 Gender Recognition Reform

 In 2016, the SNP vowed to review and reform the way that trans people change their legal gender via the Gender Recognition Reform (Scotland) Bill .
 The bill passed in Parliament 86 to 39 in 2022.
 Weeks later, the UK Government prevented it from gaining Royal Assent under a section 35 order of the Scottish Act 1998.
-Sturgeon was attacked by critics for her response to the Isla Bryson case involving transgender prisoner housing.
+Critics attacked Sturgeon’s response to the Isla Bryson case involving transgender prisoner housing.

 References